MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointFolder.md

    Select **OK** to continue.

 3. If this is the first time you've visited this site address, select the appropriate authentication method.
-Enter your credentials and chose which level to apply these settings to.
+Enter your credentials and choose which level to apply these settings to.
 Then select **Connect**.

    ![SharePoint folder desktop authentication.](./media/sharepoint-folder/signin.png)